jmai321/league-of-legends-predictor/backend/README.md

-# LOL Match Prediction API
+# Backend - League of Legends Match Prediction API

-This backend provides machine-learning–based win predictions for **League of Legends** matches using XGBoost models.
+FastAPI backend providing machine learning-based win predictions for League of Legends matches using XGBoost models.

-## Setup
+## How to Run

 **Requirements:** Python 3.10